 These words may sound harsh to people who imagine that all religion is good: But every genuine pastor, every sincere bishop, priest, or deacon, cannot help but agree fully and empathize with the burden that Saint Paul expressed.
-We cannot simply smile and accept what is taught in cults, or even in churches that are turning away from a clear and faithful adherence to “that which has been believed always, everywhere and by all” of the true teachers and saints in God’s Holy Catholic Church.
+We cannot simply smile and accept what is taught in cults, or even in churches that are turning away from a clear and faithful adherence to the doctrine of Scripture as received by the the most ancient catholic bishops and doctors of God’s Holy Catholic Church.

 The heresy addressed in this Epistle was a new teaching that all of the Gentiles who had converted to Christ could not be saved unless they were circumcised and kept the Six Hundred and Thirteen Commandments of the Torah, and then only as interpreted by their approved Rabbis.
 Today we have false teaching of every sort all around us, and it has terrible consequences spiritually, and sometimes physically.